Evolve-Marketing-Team/Evolve-Starter-Theme/README.md

 - [**Responsive embedded content**](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#responsive-embedded-content).
 When this is active, embed blocks will automatically reflect the aspect ratio of content that is embedded in an iFrame.

 ## Special Notes
 While working with Local and pushing/pulling updates to dev environment, please ensure you set .wpe-push-ignore and .wpe-pull-ignore to ignore the themes /node_modules folder.
+[Include path to ignore]

 ## ACF Blocks
 File Location: */inc/acf-custom-blocks.php*